sadab-halim/Interview-Questions/CN/README.md

 - It has no terminated ends.
 - The data in a ring topology flow in a clockwise direction
 - The most common access method of the ring topology is token passing
-   - Token passing: is a network access method in which token is passed from one node to another node
+   - **Token passing:** is a network access method in which token is passed from one node to another node
-   - Token: is a frame that circulates around the network.
+   - **Token:** is a frame that circulates around the network.

 ### Mesh Topology
 - Mesh technology is an arrangement of the network in which computers are interconnected with each other through various redundant connection
 - There are multiple paths from one computer to another computer
-- It does not contain the switch, hub or any central computer which acts as a central part of communication
+- It does not contain the switch, hub or any central computer which acts as a central part of communication.
 - The internet is an example of the mesh technology
 - Mesh topology is mainly used for WAN implementations where communication failures are a critical concern.
 - Mesh topology is mainly used for wireless networks.